kcoop610/dsc-phase-2-project/README.md

 ## Recommendations:

 Several factors were found to influence house price, some of which are probably not in the homeowner's control.
-Based on the model, five key recommendations for King County homeowners to consider when renovating their house are:
+Based on the model, three key recommendations for King County homeowners to consider when renovating their house are:

-* **Add living space** - consider finishing an unfinished basement if you have one, or adding on to your house.
+* **Expand living space** - consider finishing an unfinished basement if you have one, or adding on to your house.
 * **Add a full or half bath** - bring up your bathroom-to-bedroom ratio
-* **Improve overall condition** - consider typical home maintenance projects that will improve condition rating of the house, such as repainting, updating flooring, replacing older appliances, etc.
-* **Use high-quality materials** - raise your home's grade rating by bringing in marble or quartz countertops, new cabinets, crown molding, wood flooring, luxury finishes, etc.
+* **Invest in high-quality materials** - raise your home's grade rating by bringing in marble or quartz countertops, new cabinets, crown molding, wood flooring, luxury finishes, etc.
-* **Sell quickly after renovating** - newly renovated houses can sometimes feel like new.
-Sale price tends to be relatively higher for houses that have been renovated more recently.

-## Limitations & Next Steps
+## Limitations & Next Steps:

 Many, if not all of the features found to influence sale price have a point of diminishing returns that should be investigated further.

-## For further information
+## For further information:
-Please review the full report in [this jupyter notebook](./king_county_house_renovation_model.ipynb) or review our [presentation](./SampleProjectSlides.pdf)
+Please review the full report in [this jupyter notebook](./king_county_house_renovation_model.ipynb) or review our [presentation](./presentation.pdf)

 For any additional questions, please contact kcoop610@gmail.com.